[Analysis] Obesity linked to agricultural policy, new studies say

 Scrapping subsidies for unhealthy foods

-Obesity is a case in point: discussion of the issue is commonly linked to lifestyle and physical exercise, but how often are the dots joined all the way back to the food that are produced?
+Obesity is a case in point: discussion of the issue is commonly linked to lifestyle and physical exercise, but how often are the dots joined all the way back to the foods that are produced?
 This is the €1.8 trillion question - and it's one that is being asked more frequently, and in recent weeks, more loudly.

 A report by the World Bank - published but quietly publicised in August - suggested that subsidies and other price support mechanisms for unhealthy ingredients should be scrapped.
 Fruits, vegetables and legumes should be supported, at the expense of cereals, palm oil and sugar, experts noted.